peterpeerdeman/peterpeerdeman.github.io/_posts/2015-10-26-replacing-meteor-spiderable-with-alternative-server-side-snippet-rendering.md

 ---
 layout: post
-title: "Replacing meteor spiderable with alternative server side rendering"
+title: "Replacing meteor spiderable with alternative server side snippet rendering"
-description: "Replacing meteor spiderable with alternative server side rendering"
+description: "Replacing meteor spiderable with alternative server side snippet rendering"
 category: meteor
-tags: [meteor, javascript]
+tags: [meteor, javascript, ssr]
 ---
 {% include JB/setup %}

 After getting fed up with meteor's spiderable spawning phantomjs instances all over the place when receiving a couple of concurrent requests for different resources we decided to switch to a different strategy to support spiders/crawlers.

-Instead of using the spiderable package to fully render the application including all the logic and data in the blaze template we decided to serve alternative snippets for our SEO heavy content whenever google, facebook or another crawler hits the application server.
+Instead of using the spiderable package to fully render the application including all the logic and data in the blaze template we decided to serve alternative snippets for our SEO heavy content whenever google, facebook or another crawler hits the application server with specific user agent.

-To achieve this we have used [the meteorhacks:picker package](https://github.com/meteorhacks/picker) along with [the meteorhacks:ssr package](https://github.com/meteorhacks/meteor-ssr)
+To achieve this we have used [the meteorhacks:picker package](https://github.com/meteorhacks/picker) along with [the meteorhacks:ssr package](https://github.com/meteorhacks/meteor-ssr) to handle each incoming request, detect the user agent and render a specific html snippet on the server when a crawler is detected.

+The following piece of meteor backend code shows how to create a router that is activated  triggered when the botagent or google's "unescaped fragment" query param is detected.

 {% highlight javascript %}
 var SeoRouter = Picker.filter(function(request, response) {
-    // TODO: Add more checks to see if we should render a snippet

     var botAgents = [
         /^facebookexternalhit/i, // Facebook
         /^linkedinbot/i, // LinkedIn